The Latest Executive Proclamation Explained - How it Effects Religious Workers

 As you are most likely are aware, the coronavirus (COVID-19) is becoming a more immediate health concern in the U.S. As such, the government has already begun limiting visitors to the U.S. (non-U.S. citizens) who may have recently traveled to the following countries: China, S. Korea, Iran and Italy.

-We will continue to monitor the situation and provide updates as they arise.
-For more information, please contact the Religious Immigration Services section at 301-565-4832 or contact your RIS attorney directly.
+We will continue to monitor this situation and provide updates as they arise.
+For more information please contact the Religious Immigration Services section at 301-565-4832 or contact your RIS attorney directly.